 Bourbon Street Shots

-The Bourbon Street Shots mission is to help all New Orleans Pelicans fans, no matter where they may live, to get the best New Orleans Pelicans information available as soon as possible.
+The aim of Bourbon Street Shots is to help all New Orleans Pelicans fans, no matter where they may live, to get the best New Orleans Pelicans information available as soon as possible.
 If someone has a question about the team, we want the correct answer available to them here.
 If the information exists elsewhere online, we don’t hesitate to point our visitors in that direction.
 We also obsessively follow every move the team makes and share our thoughts frequently on the site, aiming to deliver fresh and thought-provoking content.
 Having evolved from Hornets247, Bourbon Street Shots brings deep knowledge on all aspects of this franchise including, financial, economic, and marketing, and an understanding of the growing cultural importance of the team learned from the New Orleans Hornets ownership saga (and more).
 We have very high standards for the site, and as such our writers must consistently prove themselves to be educated, responsible, and passionate about the subject, the team, and the city.

 The “In the NO” Podcast